Soapstone (or steatite) is a bluish-gray rock, composed mostly of the mineral talc, which is rich in magnesium.

-Soapstone cookware is much heavier than traditional cookware, which could pose a problem if you have weak hands.
+Soapstone cookware is much heavier than regular cookware, which could pose a problem if you have weak hands.
 If you drop a soapstone pan or hit it with something, there’s a good chance it will crack immediately.
 However, if you handle it with caution, there’s nothing to worry about.

 Soapstone has great capability to retain heat.
 It stays hot for hours after we’ve removed them from the stove or the oven.
 You should handle hot soapstone pans and pots with care to avoid burning your hands and your table.
 Make sure to use potholders and have an insulated trivet on your table or countertop.

 Soapstone cookware is not totally inert, and some minerals may leach into your food even after the seasoning process.
 The good news is that there are no hazardous chemicals that can negatively affect your health.